5ar1m/codesage/README.md

 # 🧠 CodeSage — AI Codebase Assistant

 CodeSage is an AI assistant for your codebase using Retrieval-Augmented Generation (RAG).
-It leverages LangChain, ChromaDB (standalone), and Hugging Face models to provide real-time, context-aware answers about your Node.js projects.
+It LangChain, ChromaDB (local-setup), and Hugging Face and Google's chat Models to provide real-time, context-aware answers about your Node.js projects.

 ---

 ## 📦 Features

 * Folder selection and project indexing
-* Embedding code files into ChromaDB
+* Embedding code files into ChromaDB using Hugging Face Models
-* Git integration for commit-aware context
+* Git integration to avoid redundant embedding updates
 * Querying the codebase via chat
-* Streaming LLM responses using Hugging Face APIs
+* Streaming responses using Google's chat Models
 * EJS frontend with real-time Socket.io integration

 ---